About

 -

 My approach is calm, collaborative, and grounded in real-world understanding.
-I’m warm but also gently challenging, helping you look beneath the surface and make meaningful, sustainable changes.
+I’m warm but also gently challenging - helping you look beneath the surface while developing meaningful and sustainable change.

 -

 Many people come to me after previous therapy experiences.
-Sometimes earlier therapy was helpful but didn’t go deep enough, or it lacked practical tools.
+Sometimes earlier therapy was helpful but didn’t go deep enough, didn’t feel like the right fit, or lacked practical tools.

 Every therapeutic relationship is different.
-We begin with where you are now and build from there.
+We begin with where you are now and work in a way that feels supportive, purposeful, and tailored to you.

 -